Frequently Asked Questions

 Do I have to take the TOEFL?

 No. Previous study or experience in bioethics is helpful, but not necessary.
-You’ll have the opportunity to describe your interest in bioethics in your personal statement and other application materials.
+You will have the opportunity to describe your interest in bioethics in your personal statement and other application materials.

 Refer to the apply page for detailed information about the application process and deadlines.

 Yes.
 Students will be required to complete a core course of study in the foundations of bioethics and major areas in bioethics.
 With the guidance and approval of the academic advisor, students will have opportunities to tailor their experience to their interests with elective coursework, through the capstone project, and by drawing on the vast resources of the Center for Bioethics and Harvard University.

-We offer only in-person classes at the Harvard Medical School Campus in Boston, Massachusetts.
-There are no plans to offer on-line courses for the 2019-2020 academic year.
+We offer only in-person classes at the Harvard Medical School campus in Boston, Massachusetts.
+There are no plans to offer on-line courses for the 2020-2021 academic year.

 No. At this time, the program is unable to offer any scholarship support.
 Many of our students do receive financial assistance through their employers or through their home government.
 Information about financial aid through Harvard Medical School is available here.

 Harvard Medical School is a vibrant and diverse community consisting of the Longwood Campus and 12 affiliated teaching hospitals in the greater Boston area.
 HMS is a leader in academic medicine through its teaching, research, and clinical resources.

 No. The only required standardized test score for admission is the TOEFL exam for applicants whose native language is not English, with the exception of non-native English speakers who earned a bachelor's or graduate degree from an institution at which English was the sole language of instruction.
 If you have taken the GRE and wish to have your scores considered by the admissions committee, you may submit scores to Institution Code 0550.

 Decisions on some applications may be made without interviews.
 If offered, interviews typically occur via Skype.